 The Harbour Trust operated on an interim basis until September 2001 when its foundational legislation – the Sydney Harbour Federation Trust Act 2001 (SHFT Act) – took effect.
 In June 2021, the Sydney Harbour Federation Trust Amendment Act 2021 received royal assent and commenced, empowering the Harbour Trust to continue as an ongoing entity with responsibility for heritage sites on Sydney Harbour.
 The legislation, which had received multipartisan support during its passage through Parliament, delivered a key recommendation from the Independent Review of the Harbour Trust, conducted between October 2019 and January 2020.
 The Sydney Harbour Federation Trust Act 2001 was amended to incorporate the changes introduced by the Sydney Harbour Federation Trust Amendment Act 2021.

-The Harbour Trust is governed by the Members of the Trust and reports to the Minister for the Environment (Cth).
+The Harbour Trust is governed by the Members of the Trust and reports to the Minister for the Environment and Water (Cth).
 Today, we protect and manage a network of unique places in line with our Comprehensive Plan and suite of Management Plans.

 "[Sydney Harbour] is one of the great natural beauty spots of our nation." – John Howard